tiagosiebler/bybit-api/README.md

    * Set to `true` to use Bybit's V5 demo trading:
    * https://bybit-exchange.github.io/docs/v5/demo
    *
-   * Note: to use demo trading, you should have `testnet` disabled */
+   * Note: to use demo trading, you should have `testnet` disabled.
+   *
+   * You can find a detailed demoTrading example in the examples folder on GitHub.
+   */
   // demoTrading: true,